Skip to main content

 • As there is no collective memory of existing processes, AI tends to re-invent the wheel each time, sometimes with subtle and non-trivial changes in behavior.
 Just something as simple as establishing a parametrized database connection can be deceptively tricky and might be implemented in hundreds of ways.
 Which one will your AI coding agent use today?

-• To avoid creating too much of a mess and getting predictable results, you still need the mindset and some experience as a software developer, unless the task is trivial.
-Blindly trusting the results of AI is a recipe for problems than can be very difficult to resolve.
-A software developer might know a lot about coding, but does he also have deep domain knowledge about your GIS business workflows?
+• For getting predictable results and avoiding too much of a mess, you still need the mindset and some experience as a software developer, unless the task is trivial.
+Blindly trusting the output of AI is a recipe for problems than can be very difficult to resolve.
+A software developer might know a lot about coding, but do they also have deep domain knowledge about your GIS business workflows?
 FME empowers those with domain knowledge.

 • FME is more than Form, and re-implementing the functionality of Flow using vibe-coded software, for it to run other vibe-coded software components, would still be a massive undertaking with a lot of risk.
 Yes, there are solutions like Airflow out there, but the barrier of entry is substantial, even with AI as support.
 Speaking of support, Safe is really in a league of its own.